Diamantine Picard functors of rigid spaces: A rigid approximation lemma

 \section{A rigid approximation lemma}

-In this section, we prove a rigid approximation lemma for $\bOx$ that we need for step (B).
-This will be the first technical ingredient for our proof of the Diamantine Comparison Theorem.

-For this we use the notion of tilde-limits from \cite[(2.4.1)]{huber2013etale}\cite[\S2.4]{ScholzeWeinstein}, as well as a slight strengthening in the affinoid case: \begin{Definition} For a cofiltered inverse system of adic spaces $(X_i)_{i\in I}$ with qcqs transition maps, and an adic space $X_\infty$ with compatible maps $X_\infty\to X_i$ for all $i\in I$, we write
+We now begin the proof of \cref{t:representability-of-v-Picard-functor} with a rigid approximation lemma for the sheaf $\bOx=\O^\times/\Oone$ introduced in \cref{s:outline}.
+This will be required for step (B).
+For the statement we use tilde-limits \cite[(2.4.1)]{huber2013etale}\cite[\S2.4]{ScholzeWeinstein} as well as a slight strengthening for affinoids: \begin{Definition} For a cofiltered inverse system of adic spaces $(X_i)_{i\in I}$ with qcqs transition maps, and an adic space $X_\infty$ with compatible maps $X_\infty\to X_i$ for all $i\in I$, we write